microsoft/vscode-languageserver-node/README.md

 ## History

+### 3.1.0 Server and Client

+* add support for named pipes and socket file transport
+* fixed dead lock problem with node-ipc.

 ### 3.0.5 Server and 3.0.4 Client

 * deprecated `Files.uriToFilePath` in favour of the vscode-uri npm module which provides a more complete implementation of URI for VS Code.